TheForestSystem/express-learning/README.md

 - 0.0.1 - Initial commit that just has a working express server without any routes.
 - 0.0.2 - Change project layout to use a src folder.
 - 0.0.3 - Add simple routing to the project.
+- 0.0.4 - Add EJS templating to the project.